Wabinab/xenoblade-chronicles-2/src/25_spirit_crucible.md

 "It is not _necessary to protect everything_. **There is- a limit-** to what- one man- can do."

-"_That's true..._" Perhaps he shouldn't be so greedy after all, he thought.
-But he don't felt like giving up anyone on his list, all those dear and beloved he wanted to keep close to.
+"_That's true..._" Perhaps; but he's not so sure about giving up anyone on his list, all those he wanted to keep close to, he wanted them to be safe.

 "But, **there is** _something granted to you especially._"

 "Please, tell me what it is."

-"_The power- to accept her._ She is afraid.
-Of her own _power... and her terrible destiny._ And I, too, _was afraid._ **I feared**- _the true power of the Aegis.
+"_The power- to accept her._ She is afraid... of her own _power... and her terrible destiny._ And I, too, _was afraid._ **I feared**- _the true power of the Aegis.
 Hmm..._ Your will to fight comes- _from your will to protect._ Blades and mortals are _linked._ **When you take** on _the weight of all the... fear she carries,_ then you... will be her true Driver."
-A bright turquoise light engulfed the Elysium in the dream.
+A bright turquoise light therefore engulfed the Elysium in the dream.

 ---

-"Rex! **Rex!**" His consciousness returned from the dream, hearing Nia calling for him.
+"Rex! **Rex!**" His consciousness just returned from the dream, hearing Nia calling for him.
 She asked, "What happened?
 You- haven't- said anything since the _ghosts_ disappeared."

-He reassured her, but didn't talk about Addam, "Yeah, I'm fine. **Never better!**" He turned and walked towards the tombstone below the crest.
-The group wondered what had he got to do.
-At one signal, the top of the tombstone opened up, and the whole tombstone external layer descend into the ground below, revealing the third sword of the Aegis.
+"Yeah, I'm fine. **Never better!**" He reassured her, but didn't talk about Addam, then turned and walked towards the tombstone below the crest.
+The group watched the top of the tombstone opened up, and the whole tombstone external layer descend into the ground below, revealing a transparent sword plucked into the middle of it, previously encased.

 ![Third Sword of the Aegis](images/275_aegis_sword.jpg)